Skip to main content Go to Site Map

 We actively encourage you to form collectives, freelance, start your own business, organise events and exhibitions, complete internships, enter competitions and work collaboratively.

-Our BA (Hons) Fashion Communication students and alumni have gone on to win great things:
+Our BA (Hons) Fashion Communication students and graduates have gone on to win great things.

 2024